antklim/go-invoice/README.md

 |Issued  | NO   | NO     | YES    |
 |Closed  | NO   | NO     | NO     |

-The application also stores a history of all operations.
+The application stores data as a history of all operations.